 Understanding the caselaw is of course essential to defending a claim of vicarious liability in litigation.
 An employer must understand the policy considerations in order to lead the most compelling evidence available to speak to the key issues that drive the imposition of liability.

 But there is more to it than that.
 Understanding the principles that animate the court’s use of vicarious liability will help employers to potentially minimize liability by proactively managing the workplace.
 Employers can evaluate the risks that are associated with their enterprises and the authority given to their employees, and determine whether there are effective ways to minimize the potential for wrongdoing and related liability.
 In this area of law, the old saying about an “ounce of prevention” definitely holds true.
 If you have any questions about how this approach can work for your organization, please send us a note or give us a call.

 Did you know….that an employee who owns a client “book of business” may not have to give notice to the company when departing?
 The departing employee’s obligations may turn on the terms of her employment contract (if any) and/or whether she had an intention to harm the company.
 For more on this issue, take a look at Gentech Insurance Ltd. v.
-Martina, 2012 ONCA 605 (CanLII), a case argued in front of the Court of Appeal by two of our colleagues, Allyson Fischer and Stephen Gleave.
+Martina, 2012 ONCA 605 (CanLII), a case argued in front of the Court of Appeal by our colleague, Allyson Fischer.

 The articles in this Client Update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©